mesour/nette-sandbox/readme.md

 -------
 - Nette: New BSD License or GPL 2.0 or 3.0 (https://nette.org/license)
 - Adminer: Apache License 2.0 or GPL 2 (https://www.adminer.org)
+- Mesour components: New BSD License or GPL 2.0 or 3.0 (http://grid.mesour.com)